aussiearef/ShoeHubV2/README.md

 ### Building the code

+You don't need to build the code, unless you want to modify it.
 The code is written in .NET 8 as a minimal web API.
 If you wish to build the code, [download the .NET 8 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/8.0)
 .NET 8 is cross-platform, so that you can download and install it on Windows, Mac and Linux.

 Then, clone the code, and in Terminal (or Command Prompt), navigate to the **ShoeHubV2** folder.
 Then enter  "**dotnet run**" and press Enter or Return key.